-Sodium Valproate Oral Solution a long time before you become pregnant.
-Schedule an urgent appointment with your GP to be urgently referred to your specialist, immediately if you are pregnant or think you might be pregnant.
-I AM PREGNANT AND I AM USING SODIUM VALPROATE ORAL SOLUTION Do not stop taking Sodium Valproate Oral Solution unless your specialist tells you to as
+- make sure you are well aware and have understood all the risks and advice related to the use of valproate during pregnancy.
+Your specialist will try to switch you to another medicine or stop treatment with Sodium Valproate Oral Solution a long time before you become pregnant.
+Schedule an urgent appointment with your GP to be urgently referred to your - I AM PREGNANT AND I AM USING SODIUM VALPROATE ORAL SOLUTION Do not stop taking Sodium Valproate Oral Solution unless your specialist tells you to as your condition may become worse.